 Munich by bike

-Munich claims to be one of Germany’s most cycle-friendly cities and with good reason, even the Lord Mayor gets to work on two wheels!
+MUNICH BY BIKE: Munich claims to be one of Germany’s most cycle friendly cities – even the Lord Mayor gets to work on two wheels!

-You have to be careful of the occasional pedestrian wondering onto the path ahead of you, just make sure your bike bell is working!
+You have to be bit careful as occasionally a pedestrian wonders onto them ahead of you, just make sure your bike bell is working!

-Always lock your bike up (the city’s not that safe) and take note of signs reading Fahrräder abstellen verboten!
-They mean you’re not allowed to park there.
+Always lock your bike up (the city’s not that safe) and take note signs reading Fahrräder abstellen verboten!
+Mean you’re not allowed to park there.

 Taking bikes on trains in Munich and Bavaria